Our team of experts can help you control your Keratoconus with different procedures.

 At the North American LASIK and Eye Surgery Centre, we perform weekly eye surgeries and we have done over 16,000 surgeries since we first opened our clinic in 2013.

-Our founder, Dr. Abdulla Naqi, and the team of surgeons have over 30 years’ experience and patients have trusted our clinic with over 16,000 eye surgeries.
-Our commitment to all our patients is that they receive the best treatment in terms of quality, trustworthiness, and credibility.
+Our founder, Dr. Abdulla Naqi, and the team of surgeons have over 30 years’ experience and have done over 16,000 eye surgeries.
+Our commitment to all our patients is that they receive treatment in terms of quality, trustworthiness, and credibility.

 Frequently Asked Questions